An essential training that builds on your previous knowledge, helping you acquire new skills to support the longevity of your massage career.

 Terms of booking

-- If you wish to cancel your booking you must notify us (by email) no later than Dec 29th 2021 and your payments will be refunded, minus your deposit and an administrative fee of £25.
+- If you wish to cancel your place before Nov 5th 2022, you must notify us by email no later than Nov 5th 2022.
+Your payments will be refunded, minus your deposit and an administrative fee of £40.

-- If an extenuating circumstance occurs and you cannot continue the training (e.g. the passing of a close family member, or any serious illness arises unknown to you at the start of the training) a doctor’s certificate will be required.
-You will be able to transfer to the next training – however, this will be at our discretion and a supplementary fee will be applicable.
+- If an extenuating circumstance occurs and you cannot continue the training (e.g. a bereavement of a close family member, or any serious illness is discovered and unknown to you at the start of the training, or an accident occurs) a doctor’s certificate will be required.
+You will be able to transfer to the next training subject to the course being confirmed to run and there being spaces available.
+However, this will be at our discretion and an admin/supplementary fee will be applicable.

-- If the training needs to be rescheduled or cancelled, you will receive new dates as soon as possible.
-If you cannot attend some, or any of the new dates, other teaching arrangements or refunds can be negotiated.
+- If the training needs to be rescheduled, you will be transferred to the rescheduled training.
+If you cannot attend some or any of the new dates, other teaching arrangements or refunds can be negotiated.

-- If you intend to book holidays to countries which will require you to quarantine upon return, please be sure to take this into account so you don’t miss any training days.
+- If quarantine needs return and you book a holiday, please be sure to take this into account so you don’t miss any of the training days.